-You head into rural villages, townships and local communities with program managers to work in schools, safe houses, clinics and orphanages where you don’t just observe a culture, you are part of it.
+You head into rural villages, townships and local communities with program managers to work in schools, safe houses, clinics and emergency foster care homes, where you don’t just observe a culture, you are part of it.
 Every day you work alongside local coordinators, health workers, teachers and care givers, learning about their way of life, about the issues facing their communities and getting to know how you can help.
-I had been on township tours before, but it was only when I entered Khayelitsha township in Cape Town as a volunteer that I began to truly understand what I was seeing.
+I had been on township tours before, but it was only when I entered Khayelitsha township in Cape Town as a volunteer in South Africa that I began to truly understand what I was seeing.
 I remember sitting on a step outside a classroom while the children played in the dust and chatted with a local teacher and was inspired by her passion for educating these kids and changing their lives for the better.

 There is no wild like the African wild.
 It’s famous, it’s dangerous, and it’s thrilling.
 One of the obvious reasons to travel to South Africa is to go on safari, and quite frankly there are few other places in the world that offer better options for this.
 South Africa’s famous Kruger National Park (one of the largest game reserves in Africa and one of my favorite places in the world) covers 7,580 square miles and has more species of large mammals (at 147 species) than any other African game reserve.
 On the other side of South Africa is the Kgalagadi Transfrontier Park (15,000 square miles), located largely within the southern Kalahari Desert.
 This area is home to the Kalahari black-maned lion, believed to be one of the largest in the world.
 And these are only two examples of places you can view great wildlife in South Africa.
 Most game reserves in the country are home to the famous African Big 5: lion, leopard, elephant, buffalo and rhino and the average game drive is anything from 30 minutes to 3 hours.

 I left the cold UK weather behind me and headed to Africa.
 I travelled from East Africa down to Cape Town over 4 months.
 When I arrived in South Africa I volunteered at an elephant park monitoring four newly released lions.
 I loved it.
 I spent 3 months driving around the reserve observing these lions learn about their new home, and getting to know them intimately!
 This volunteering experience and my other travels around the continent meant I was very quickly hooked on Africa!

 I left the elephant park and had a few months before I was due to go back to the UK.
-On my previous travels through Zimbabwe I had been to Antelope Park game reserve who were running a lion conservation project.
+On my previous travels through Zimbabwe I had been to Antelope Park game reserve – who were running a lion conservation project.
 I returned here and it was agreed I could work in the park for a few months until my visa ran out and it was time to head back home.
 After a couple of months I fell completely in love with Zimbabwe, and after many talks with owner and founder, Andrew Conolly, we recognized we had the opportunity to create a great volunteer project at Antelope Park.
 And guess what?
 We were right!
 Not long after opening the doors to volunteers from all over the world, the projects at Antelope Park were flourishing.
 Over the years that followed we got requests from volunteers to expand the areas they worked in.
 A few mistakes were made along the way, but we quickly learnt, with astounding clarity, that when you do things the right way volunteering can be incredibly powerful.

 Volunteering can achieve so much.
 My world changed rapidly and I soon ditched the plan to go to university.
-I had gone from school leaver, to gap year volunteer, to business owner in several months.
+I had gone from school leaver, to gap year volunteer in South Africa, to business owner in several months.
 I suddenly had a vision and a purpose I never had before, and a growing confidence to do this job.
 Today, and every day I pinch myself to make sure that we’ve achieved with African Impact isn’t a dream.
 And with every success I find myself more focused on learning and doing great things — it’s such an exciting journey.